manojkrish33/weatherApp_Dev_001/README.md

 ## This App consists of

 ### _App Component
-   This will have functionality to handle the latitude and longitude inputs and display the weather updates.
+   This will render the Form component and once the user inputs Latitude and Longitude it will render Result component.

 ### _InputBox Component
-   This will have functionality to have Input latitude and longitude values.
+   This will have functionality to have Input Latitude and Longitude values.

-### _Buttons Component
+### _Button Component
-   This will have functionality to have Input latitude and longitude values.
+   This will have functionality to have Input Latitude and Longitude values.

+### _Form Component
+   This component will be rendering the input boxes for entering Latitude, Longitude and buttons to get weather details or clear the intered data.

+### _Result Component
+   This componenet renders the reuslt row components to show the weather details.

+### _ResultRow Component
+   This componenet returns a row with the details of each parameter like temperature, wind speed, sky apperance and humidity.